-When you’ve suffered narcissist abuse, it can feel like the whole world is against you, crippling anxiety, continually fighting that civil war that’s going off in your own mind, knowing there has to be more than this, but not knowing what or how to achieve more.
-Every-time you think you’ve worked it out the relationship is going well, the narcissist is allowing you to come up for air, just to sink you further under, leaving you with more self-doubt more stress, trying to figure it all out, whilst the narcissist keeps changing the game on you, one minute they can treat you better than anyone ever has.
-You feel safe and loved, the next they treat you worse, and you feel scared and full of fear.
+When you’ve suffered narcissistic abuse, it can feel like the whole world is against you, crippling anxiety, continually fighting that civil war that’s going off in your own mind, knowing there has to be more than this, but not knowing what or how to achieve more.
+Every time you think you’ve worked it out, the relationship is going well, the narcissist is allowing you to come up for air, just to sink you further under, leaving you with more self-doubt, more stress, trying to figure it all out, whilst the narcissist keeps changing the game on you, one minute they can treat you better than anyone ever has.
+You feel safe and loved.
+The next, they treat you worse, and you feel scared and full of fear.
 Fear of the narcissist, fear of doing the right or wrong thing, fear of judgment from others, fear of what will happen if you stay and fear of what will happen if you do leave.

-Then one day something hits, and it hits hard, either they leave you for the first time or the 20th time, or you finally leave them for the last time, yet they still will not leave you alone, worse when yours trying to get help for you and your children, they still come at you with their twisted games.
+Then one day, something hits, and it hits hard, either they leave you for the first time or the 20th time, or you finally leave them for the last time, yet they still will not leave you alone, worse when you’re trying to get help for you and your children, they still come at you with their twisted games.

 You May have all the above.
 You might be addicted to the narcissist through trauma bond.
 You might have CPTSD.
 Depression, anxiety, you will also be addicted through your subconscious human needs.